rogervinas/spring-boot-ai/README.md

 * Add the required dependencies
 * Configure the model in its own `application-<model>.yml` file
 * Activate the profile using `spring.profiles.active=<model>` in the main `application.yml` file

+For example, checkout the `bedrock` branch in this repo for the [AWS Bedrock](https://aws.amazon.com/bedrock/) model configuration.

 ## Documentation